sashastadler/crunge-notes/Notes/Characters/PCs/Quentin Thexius.md

 **gaslight** ~~gatekeep girlboss mansplain manipulate malewife~~

 ##### Performances
+- Session 44: (dirty 20) Performed at [The Good Night](../../Locations/Siege%20Richesse.md#The%20Good%20Night) .
+Plays grunge music.
+Crowd loves it.
 - Session 31: (2?)
 Attempted to perform at [The Good Night](../../Locations/Siege%20Richesse.md#The%20Good%20Night) .
 Was too intoxicated and fell off the stage (was maybe pushed) before playing anything.
 - Session 27: (nat 20) A tavern in [Souhold](../../Locations/Souhold.md).
 One of the best performance he has ever done.